-All eligible associates participate in the Plan and may elect to contribute from one percent to 50 percent of their eligible wages.
-Certain highly compensated associate contributions may be further limited under the terms of the Plan.
-Participants who have attained age 50 before the end of the calendar year are eligible to make catch-up contributions.
-Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollover contributions).
-Whether or not a participant contributes to the Plan, he or she will receive a portion of the Company's Qualified Non-Elective contribution and Profit Sharing contribution if the participant completes at least 1,000 hours of service during the Plan year for which the contributions are made and is employed on the last day of that Plan year.
+All eligible associates participate in the Plan and may elect to contribute from one percent to 10 percent of their eligible wages.
+Whether or not a participant contributes to the Plan, he or she will receive a portion of the Qualified Non-Elective contribution and Profit Sharing contribution made by Wal-Mart Puerto Rico, Inc. ("Wal-Mart Puerto Rico") if the participant meets certain eligibility requirements.
+To be eligible to receive Wal-Mart Puerto Rico's contributions, the participant must complete at least 1,000 hours of service during the Plan year for which the contributions are made and be employed on the last day of that Plan year.

-Wal-Mart's contributions are discretionary and can vary from year to year.
-At the end of each Plan year, the Board of Directors of the Company, or its authorized committee or delegate, at their discretion, determines the Company's contributions, if any.
-The Company's contribution for each participant will be based on a percentage of the participant's eligible wages for the Plan year.
-For the Plan year ended January 31, 2008, the discretionary contribution percentage was two percent of eligible participants' compensation for each of the Company's Qualified Non-Elective contribution and the Company's Profit Sharing contribution.
-Such contributions are subject to certain limitations in accordance with provisions of the Internal Revenue Code (the "Code").
+Wal-Mart Puerto Rico's contributions are discretionary and can vary from year to year.
+At the end of each Plan year, the Board of Directors of Wal-Mart Stores, Inc., or its authorized committee or delegate, at their discretion, determines Wal-Mart Puerto Rico's contributions, if any.
+Wal-Mart Puerto Rico's contributions for each participant will be based on a percentage of the participant's eligible wages for the Plan year.
+For the Plan year ended January 31, 2008, the discretionary contribution percentage was two percent of eligible participants' compensation for each of Wal-Mart Puerto Rico's Qualified Non-Elective contribution and Wal-Mart Puerto Rico's Profit Sharing contribution.
+Such contributions are subject to certain limitations in accordance with provisions of the Code.